Northeast Asian political and security issues

 Roy has five years of work and residency experience in Taiwan, Korea and Singapore.
 He has made presentations at academic conferences in China, Thailand, Korea, Singapore, Taiwan, Japan, Australia and the USA.
 He is conversant in Mandarin Chinese and fulfilled his graduate school foreign language qualification in Korean.

-Roy is the author of The Pacific War and its Political Legacies (Westport, CT: Praeger, 2009), Taiwan: A Political History (Cornell University Press, 2003), and China's Foreign Relations (Macmillan and Rowman & Littlefield, 1998), co-author of The Politics of Human Rights in Asia (Pluto Press, 2000) and editor of The New Security Agenda in the Asia-Pacific Region (Macmillan, 1997).
+Roy is the author of Return of the Dragon: Rising China and Regional Security (Columbia University Press, 2013), The Pacific War and its Political Legacies (Westport, CT: Praeger, 2009), Taiwan: A Political History (Cornell University Press, 2003), and China's Foreign Relations (Macmillan and Rowman & Littlefield, 1998), co-author of The Politics of Human Rights in Asia (Pluto Press, 2000) and editor of The New Security Agenda in the Asia-Pacific Region (Macmillan, 1997).
 He has also written many articles for scholarly journals such as International Security, Survival, Asian Survey, Security Dialogue, Contemporary Southeast Asia, Armed Forces & Society, and Issues & Studies.

 The Pacific War and its Political Legacies (Westport, CT: Praeger, 2009).